mateusfavarin/c1/doc/issues.md

 - same crashes as The Lost City, when attempting to kill lizards (note: RWaOC; corrupted animation eid?)

 ### Koala Kong

-- boulders launched by Koala Kong do not appear or are not thrown in the destined direction

 ### Heavy Machinery